 We commit that you, our donors and prospective donors will:

-- Be informed of the charity’s work, and of the way Childhood Cancer Foundation intends to use donations.
+- Be informed of the charity’s work, and of the way Childhood Cancer Ireland intends to use donations.

 - Be treated with respect, dignity and with confidentiality.